post-cirrus/Vagrant-Basic-Templates/Vagrantfile-Modules-Env/README.md

 # Vagrant temaplte for Module Dev

-This Vagrnnt created the required development environment for backend Modules developpment in Cirrus project.
+This Vagrant file creates the necessary development environment for backend Modules developpment in Cirrus project.

 This files contains:

-Centos 7.1
+- Centos 7.1
-NodeJs
+- NodeJs
-NPM
+- NPM
-Git
+- Git

 Following NPM modules are also installes as global in the Dev environment:
-Winston@2.2.0
+- Winston@2.2.0
-Winston-elasticsearch@0.2.6
+- Winston-elasticsearch@0.2.6
-ApiDoc@0.15.1
+- ApiDoc@0.15.1

 To start this Vagrant:
 ```